South of the Border (Ed Sheeran song): Music video

-On July 12, 2019, the lyric video for "South of the Border" was released on Sheeran's YouTube channel, while a music video for the song was released on October 4, also on Sheeran's YouTube channel.
-In the video, Sheeran plays Teddy Fingers, Cabello plays Mariposa, and Cardi B appears as herself alongside actress Alexis Ren as Scarlet Jones and actor Paul Karmiryan as Agent X. As of April 2020, it has received over 100 million views.
+On 12 July 2019, the lyric video for "South of the Border" was released on Sheeran's YouTube channel.
+The official music video for the song was released on 4 October, also on Sheeran's YouTube channel.
+In the music video, Sheeran plays Teddy Fingers, Cabello plays Mariposa, and Cardi B appears as herself alongside model Alexis Ren as Scarlet Jones and actor Paul Karmiryan as Agent X. As of May 2024, it has received over 250 million views.

 Commercial performance

-In the United Kingdom, the song debuted at No. 40 on UK Singles Chart.
-It later climbed the chart and reached its peak at No. 4 on the chart issue dated 25 October 2019, becoming Sheeran's twenty sixth top 10, Cabello's fourth and Cardi B's fourth.
+In the United Kingdom, the song debuted at No. 40 on the UK Singles Chart.
+It later climbed the chart and reached its peak at No. 4 on the chart issue dated 25 October 2019, becoming Sheeran's twenty-sixth top 10, Cabello's fourth, and Cardi B's fourth.
 It's also Cardi B's second highest-charting song in the UK, after her number one single "WAP".
 On 10 January 2020, the song was certified platinum by BPI for surpassing sales of 600,000 units in the United Kingdom.

-In the United States, the song debuted at No. 53 on the Billboard Hot 100 and No. 14 on Rolling Stone Top 100 when it became available for download and stream on the release of the album in the United States.
+In the United States, the song debuted at No. 53 on the Billboard Hot 100 and No. 14 on Rolling Stone Top 100 when it became available to download and stream with the release of the album in the United States.
 It received 10.2 million streams in the first week it was available to streaming services, according to Rolling Stone.
 Following its release as a single, the track re-entered the Hot 100 at No. 100.
-It has since risen to a new peak of No. 49 there, while reaching a high position of No. 16 on the Mainstream Top 40 chart.
+It rose to a new peak of No. 49, while reaching a high position of No. 16 on the Mainstream Top 40 chart.
 It also reached No. 16 on the Billboard Digital Song Sales chart.
 On 9 December 2019, the song was certified gold by the RIAA for surpassing sales of 500,000 units in the United States.

 The song also debuted in the top 15 on official charts in Australia, Canada, New Zealand, Singapore, Slovakia and Sweden.